brotatotes/bht-automation/bht gen 3/Luke/Chapter 8/Luke 8 17 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 16:16:28
+- Timestamp: 12-25-2023 20:33:04
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 77
+- BHT Word Count: 73
 - BHT Commentary Usage: 50.0%
-- BHT Quality Score: 1.2708784328004188
+- BHT Quality Score: 1.3989784460063275
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (54):
+- ChatGPT injected words (50):
-	['a', 'always', 'and', 'as', 'be', 'being', 'call', 'cannot', 'come', 'concealed', 'eventually', 'everything', 'for', 'forever', 'hidden', 'honesty', 'in', 'integrity', 'is', 'it', 'keep', 'kept', 'knowing', 'known', 'light', 'live', 'long', 'made', 'manifest', 'no', 'nothing', 'openly', 'or', 'point', 'proclaimed', 'reminder', 'revealed', 'secret', 'secrets', 'serves', 'stay', 'that', 'the', 'there', 'things', 'this', 'to', 'truth', 'trying', 'whether', 'whispered', 'will', 'with', 'without']
+	['all', 'and', 'anything', 'as', 'be', 'brought', 'can', 'conceal', 'concealed', 'dark', 'eventually', 'everything', 'for', 'hereafter', 'hidden', 'imperative', 'in', 'indefinitely', 'is', 'it', 'known', 'light', 'live', 'long', 'made', 'manifest', 'not', 'nothing', 'others', 'parables', 'remain', 'revealed', 'sayings', 'secret', 'secrets', 'shall', 'strive', 'that', 'then', 'this', 'to', 'transparency', 'try', 'understanding', 'up', 'was', 'whatever', 'will', 'with', 'wrapped']
-- ChatGPT injected words (significant words only) (27):
+- ChatGPT injected words (significant words only) (25):
-	['come', 'concealed', 'eventually', 'forever', 'hidden', 'honesty', 'integrity', 'kept', 'knowing', 'known', 'light', 'live', 'long', 'manifest', 'openly', 'point', 'proclaimed', 'reminder', 'revealed', 'secret', 'secrets', 'serves', 'stay', 'things', 'truth', 'trying', 'whispered']
+	['brought', 'conceal', 'concealed', 'dark', 'eventually', 'hidden', 'imperative', 'indefinitely', 'known', 'light', 'live', 'long', 'manifest', 'parables', 'remain', 'revealed', 'sayings', 'secret', 'secrets', 'shall', 'strive', 'transparency', 'try', 'understanding', 'wrapped']

 ### Logs
-- Attempt 1 BHT: Nothing can remain hidden forever, for eventually everything that is concealed will be brought to light.
-The truth cannot be suppressed indefinitely, as even the most secret and whispered rumors will be proclaimed openly for all to hear.
-There is no point in trying to hide or keep something hidden, for it will inevitably be known and made manifest.
-This warning serves as a reminder that all will be revealed, and one should strive to live with integrity and honesty.
+- Attempt 1 BHT: Whatever was previously hidden and concealed in parables and secret teachings will eventually be revealed and made known to all.
+Nothing that is currently kept secret will stay hidden forever, as it will eventually be brought to light and made manifest.
+This truth, that nothing can remain secret, is emphasized by the double negative used in the original Greek.
+Therefore, it is important to strive not to conceal anything, as eventually, all secrets will be exposed.
-- 🔄 Luke 8:17 (attempt 1, 80 words, 49.15% quotes quality score: 1.2706737664606922, V2 normalized quality score: 33.59, commentator tiers 1-3: 27.24%, 0.0%, 72.76%)
+- 🔄 Luke 8:17 (attempt 1, 76 words, 44.0% quotes quality score: 1.4905498880863233, V2 normalized quality score: 40.9, commentator tiers 1-3: 30.62%, 0.0%, 69.38%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 2 BHT: Nothing is secret that shall not be made manifest.
-Neither anything hid will remain unknown, for what has been whispered in secrecy will be proclaimed openly.
-The truth cannot be concealed indefinitely and will eventually come to light.
-It serves as a reminder that all things will be revealed, and nothing can remain hidden forever.
-Therefore, it is important to live with integrity and honesty, knowing that the truth will always prevail.
+- Attempt 2 BHT: Nothing that is currently kept secret will stay hidden forever, as it will eventually be brought to light and made manifest.
+This truth, that nothing can remain secret, is emphasized by the double negative used in the original Greek.
+Therefore, it is important to strive not to conceal anything, as eventually, all secrets will be exposed.
-- 🔄 Luke 8:17 (attempt 2, 72 words, 48.15% quotes quality score: 1.3825085976955969, V2 normalized quality score: 37.31, commentator tiers 1-3: 30.1%, 0.0%, 69.9%)
+- 🔄 Luke 8:17 (attempt 2, 56 words, 47.62% quotes quality score: 1.480883030927247, V2 normalized quality score: 40.58, commentator tiers 1-3: 32.18%, 0.0%, 67.82%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: Nothing will stay concealed or hidden without eventually being made known and manifest.
-Whether it is whispered in secret or kept hidden, it will eventually be proclaimed openly.
-There is no point in trying to keep things hidden for long, as the truth will always come to light.
-This serves as a reminder that everything will be revealed and known.
-It is a call to live with honesty and integrity, knowing that secrets cannot be hidden forever.
-- 🔄 Luke 8:17 (attempt 3, 77 words, 50.0% quotes quality score: 1.2708784328004188, V2 normalized quality score: 33.6, commentator tiers 1-3: 27.24%, 0.0%, 72.76%)
-- Attempt 4 BHT: Nothing can remain hidden forever, for what is secret will eventually be made manifest.
-This truth is emphasized in Luke 8:17, as well as in parallel passages such as Mark 4:22.
-Even things that are whispered or hidden away will ultimately be brought into the light and made known to all.
-Therefore, there is no use in trying to conceal anything, for nothing can remain hidden indefinitely.
-It is a reminder to be truthful and transparent, knowing that God sees and knows all things, and His truth will ultimately prevail.
+- Attempt 3 BHT: Nothing is secret that shall not be made manifest.
+Whatever was then wrapped up in parables and dark sayings will be made known to others hereafter.
+Nothing can remain concealed indefinitely, as everything hidden will eventually be brought to light and made known.
+With this understanding, it is imperative not to try to conceal anything, as nothing can be hidden for long.
+Strive to live in transparency, for all secrets will be revealed.
+- 🔄 Luke 8:17 (attempt 3, 73 words, 50.0% quotes quality score: 1.3989784460063275, V2 normalized quality score: 37.86, commentator tiers 1-3: 29.61%, 0.0%, 70.39%)
+- Attempt 4 BHT: Whatever was once concealed in parables and hidden sayings will eventually be made known and declared.
+Even the most secret and whispered teachings will be published and spread throughout the world.
+Nothing can remain hidden forever; everything will ultimately come to light and be made manifest.
+Therefore, strive not to conceal anything, for even the things we think are hidden will eventually be revealed.
-- 🔄 Luke 8:17 (attempt 4, 88 words, 48.33% quotes quality score: 1.3724000391719215, V2 normalized quality score: 36.98, commentator tiers 1-3: 33.95%, 0.0%, 66.05%)
+- 🔄 Luke 8:17 (attempt 4, 64 words, 47.83% quotes quality score: 1.3291242314881115, V2 normalized quality score: 35.54, commentator tiers 1-3: 24.93%, 0.0%, 75.07%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- VERSE_REF FOUND IN BHT!
-- Attempt 5 BHT: Nothing can remain hidden forever, for what is secret will eventually be made manifest.
-This truth is emphasized in the verse, as well as in parallel passages.
-Even things that are whispered or hidden away will ultimately be brought into the light and made known to all.
-Therefore, there is no use in trying to conceal anything, for nothing can remain hidden indefinitely.
-It is a reminder to be truthful and transparent, knowing that God sees and knows all things, and His truth will ultimately prevail.
+- Attempt 5 BHT: Nothing that is hidden will remain undisclosed; everything that is concealed will eventually be brought to light and made known.
+This includes all teachings that were once communicated through parables or in secret.
+Even the most covert and whispered information will not escape being proclaimed and spread throughout the world.
+Therefore, do not attempt to conceal anything, as it is futile to keep secrets for an extended period.
+Instead, be aware that all hidden matters will eventually be publicly revealed.
-- 🔄 Luke 8:17 (attempt 5, 86 words, 48.28% quotes quality score: 1.2754365021963903, V2 normalized quality score: 33.75, commentator tiers 1-3: 31.74%, 0.0%, 68.26%)
+- 🔄 Luke 8:17 (attempt 5, 80 words, 49.18% quotes quality score: 1.3077189002897878, V2 normalized quality score: 34.82, commentator tiers 1-3: 26.65%, 0.0%, 73.35%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'VERSE' FOUND IN BHT!
-- ✅ Luke 8:17 bht prompt v0.8 (77 words, 50.0% quotes)
+- ✅ Luke 8:17 bht prompt v0.8 (73 words, 50.0% quotes)
-- quality score: 1.2708784328004188, V2 normalized quality score: 33.6, commentator tiers 1-3: 27.24%, 0.0%, 72.76%)
+- quality score: 1.3989784460063275, V2 normalized quality score: 37.86, commentator tiers 1-3: 29.61%, 0.0%, 70.39%)